 NOTE 2: 5GMSd AS and MBS AS share similar functions and may be deployed in a single physical node.

-2. The 5GMSd Client acts as MBS-Aware Application (as defined in TS 26.502 [X]) for the MBS Client.
-Thus, the MBS Client is controlled by the 5GMSd Client via the MBS-6 API (as defined in TS 26.517 [Y]).
+2. The 5GMSd Client acts as MBS-Aware Application (as defined in TS 26.502 [30]) for the MBS Client.
+Thus, the MBS Client is controlled by the 5GMSd Client via the MBS-6 API (as defined in TS 26.517 [31]).

-3. The MBSTF Client receives media and other objects from the MBSTF according to the Object Distribution Method specified in clause 6.1 of TS 26.502 [X].
-If Object Repair as specified in clause 4.2.6 of TS 26.502 [X] is available in the MBS System, the MBS Client uses the unicast repair delivery procedures to recover damaged objects received from the MBSTF by interacting at reference point MBS-4-UC.
+3. The MBSTF Client receives media and other objects from the MBSTF according to the Object Distribution Method specified in clause 6.1 of TS 26.502 [30].
+If Object Repair as specified in clause 4.2.6 of TS 26.502 [30] is available in the MBS System, the MBS Client uses the unicast repair delivery procedures to recover damaged objects received from the MBSTF by interacting at reference point MBS-4-UC.

 4. The Media Server subfunction of the MBSTF Client provides a media server interface and shall expose the content received (and possibly repaired) by the MBS Client to the Media Player in the 5GMSd Client via reference point MBS-7 using interactions equivalent to those defined at reference point M4d.